 Other Resources for Women-Owned Businesses

-Funding, education, and mentorship are two crucial elements of success, but there is more that goes into making a business successful.
+Funding, education, and mentorship are two crucial elements of success, but there are more related topics that go into making a business successful.
 This section lists some resources you may find helpful in your endeavors.

-The US Women’s Chamber of Commerce, whose stated goal is “advancing and protecting women’s economic priorities” works with and works for its members to help them grow successful businesses.
+The U.S. Women’s Chamber of Commerce (USWCC), whose stated goal is “advancing and protecting women’s economic priorities,” works with and works for its members to help them grow successful businesses.
 Women’s Chamber of Commerce does this by:

-- Assisting its members with accessing and securing governmental contracts
+- Assisting its members with accessing and securing government contracts

 - Advocate for policies fostering a favorable economic environment for women